-Purpose of a Procedure Manual
+What is the Purpose of a Policy and Procedure Manual?

-The purpose of procedures in general is to serve as training material.
+The purpose of policies and procedures in general is to serve as training material.
 In addition, an important purpose of procedures is to ensure consistency.
 Procedures are designed to help reduce variation within a given process.
 Clearly stating the purpose for your procedure helps you gain employee cooperation, or compliance, and it instills in your employees a sense of direction and urgency.

 Your workplace procedure manual communicates your corporate vision and mission.
 Individual business policies and appropriate standard operating procedures (SOP) outline steps for achieving your company’s objectives in your company’s style and format.
 What is the difference between policies and procedures you may ask?

 What is Business Policy and its Importance?